s6465456/google-apps-shell/README.txt

   * Creating resource calendars from a CSV file containing calendar resource information.
   * ...and any other interesting combination of Google Apps API commands.

-To run GASI on Mac OS X, double click on the gasi.app file in the mac folder.
+To run GASI on Mac OS X, double click on the gasi.app file in the mac_app folder.

-To run GASI on Windows, double click on the gasi.exe file in the windows directory.
+To run GASI on Windows, double click on the gasi.exe file in the windows_app directory.

 To run GAS or GASI from any computer with Python installed, you can run the gasi.py file with Python.
 This can be done by navigating to this directory